plblum/jivs/README.md

 ### Configuring the ValidationManager

-With Jivs, the UI uses the ValidationManager class to manage the ValueHosts, run validation, and get any issues found.
-All of your UI widgets should have access to the ValidationManager, so they can take actions resulting from validation.
+With Jivs, the UI uses the `ValidationManager class` to manage the `ValueHosts`, run validation, and get any issues found.
+All of your UI widgets should have access to the `ValidationManager`, so they can take actions resulting from validation.

-ValidationManager needs to be configured first.
-Much of that work was described in the previous sections that built ValueHostDescriptors, InputValidatorDescriptors, and ConditionDescriptors.
-The configuration is contained in the ValidationManagerConfig type.
+`ValidationManager` needs to be configured first.
+Much of that work was described in the previous sections that built `ValueHostDescriptors`, `InputValidatorDescriptors`, and `ConditionDescriptors`.
+The configuration is contained in the `ValidationManagerConfig type`.

-Here’s pseudocode for creating the ValidationManager.
+Here’s pseudocode for creating the `ValidationManager`.
 ```ts
 let valueHostDescriptors = ... copied from previous example ...
 let services = new ValidationServices();	// alert!
 We are going to replace this